minus5/examples-services/README.md

 Very important propery of NSQ is that it is **distributed**.
 This prevents it from introducing single point of failure.
 Basic components of NSQ system are:

 - *nsqd* - messaging node
-- *nsqlookupd* - discovery node (messaging DNS)
+- *nsqlookupd* - discovery node
 - *nsqadmin* - administration GUI

 One can **simoultanously** use mutliple instances of **any** node type.

-When multiple *nsqd* instances are available in the system they should all register at *nsqlookupd*.
-Publishers can publish messages to any *nsqd* node and to any topic.
-Consumer sends the topic it is interested in to the *nsqlookupd* and receives a list of *nsqd* nodes that have messages on that topic.
-After that it connects directly to those *nsqd* nodes.
+When multiple *nsqd* instances are available in the system they should all register at *nsqlookupd* which has a role very similar to **messaging DNS**.
+Consumers will find all nodes that have some topic by asking *nsqlookupd*.

 ### Impact of messaging